-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse.
+Cervical cancer usually results from infection with the human papillomavirus (HPV), which is transmitted during sexual contact.

-The first symptom is usually irregular vaginal bleeding, usually after sexual intercourse, but symptoms may not occur until the cancer has enlarged or spread.
+The first symptom is usually irregular vaginal bleeding, usually after sexual activity, but symptoms may not occur until the cancer has enlarged or spread.

-Papanicolaou (Pap) tests can usually detect abnormalities, which are then biopsied.
+Cervical cancer screening tests (Papanicolaou [Pap] tests and/or HPV testing) can usually detect abnormalities, which are then biopsied.

-Treatment usually involves surgery to remove the cancer and often the surrounding tissue and often, if tumors are large, radiation therapy and chemotherapy.
+Treatment usually involves surgery to remove the cancer and often the surrounding tissue and often, if tumors are large or have spread, radiation therapy and chemotherapy.

 The cervix is the lower part of the uterus.
 It extends into the vagina.

-About 80 to 85% of cervical cancers are squamous cell carcinomas, which develop in the flat, skinlike cells that line the cervix.
+Approximately 80 to 85% of cervical cancers are squamous cell carcinomas Squamous Cell Carcinoma Squamous cell carcinoma is cancer that begins in the squamous cells of the skin.
+Thick, scaly growths appear on the skin and do not heal.
+To diagnose the cancer, doctors do a biopsy.
+Treatment... read more , which develop in the flat, skinlike cells that line the cervix.
 Most other cervical cancers are adenocarcinomas, which develop from gland cells.

-Cervical cancer begins with slow, progressive changes in normal cells on the surface of the cervix.
+Cervical cancer begins with slow, progressive changes in cells on the surface of the cervix.
 These changes, called dysplasia or cervical intraepithelial neoplasia (CIN), are considered precancerous.
-That means that if untreated, they may progress to cancer, sometimes after years.
+That means that if untreated, they may progress to cancer; sometimes this takes several years.
 CIN is classified as mild (CIN 1), moderate (CIN 2), or severe (CIN 3).